 Basic Project Purpose: The basic project purpose comprises the fundamental, essential, or irreducible purpose of the project, and is used by USACE to determine whether the project is water dependent.
-The basic project purpose is to reduce breeding habitat for mosquitoes.
+The basic project purpose is to provide an efficient permitting pathway for routine maintenance activities that reduce the public health risk associated with mosquitoes and mosquito-borne diseases.

-Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis, and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project, while allowing a reasonable range of alternatives to be analyzed.
-The overall project purpose is to reduce public health risk associated with mosquitoes and mosquitoborne diseases.
+Overall Project Purpose: The overall project purpose serves as the basis for the Section 404(b)(1) alternatives analysis and is determined by further defining the basic project purpose in a manner that more specifically describes the applicant's goals for the project while allowing a reasonable range of alternatives to be analyzed.
+The overall project purpose is to reduce public health risk associated with mosquitoes and mosquitoborne diseases by providing an efficient permitting pathway for routine maintenance activities that reduce breeding habitat for mosquitoes in tidal wetlands in the San Francisco Bay Area.

 Project Impacts: Project impacts would be limited to work occurring in localized areas where existing circulation ditches occur in tidal marsh areas.
+The maintenance activities could result in localized sediment release and increased turbidity, wetland vegetation removal, and altered drainage/hydrology.
+Site access to conduct work could also result in temporary disturbance to marsh vegetation.
 Sidecast spoils from clearing of existing circulation ditches would result in minor, direct impacts to areas immediately abutting or adjacent to the circulation ditches.
 Temporary impacts to marsh habitat from vehicle access would be limited and most driving would be restricted to existing access roads.
-Volume of sidecast spoils discharged into jurisdictional marsh areas would be no greater than incidental to removal efforts needed to maintain water circulation in the existing ditches.
+Volumes of sidecast spoils discharged into jurisdictional marsh areas would be no greater than incidental to removal efforts needed to maintain water circulation in the existing ditches.
 Some of the maintenance activities would require work in Section 10 tidelands, below mean high water, as the circulation ditches occur in marsh areas subject to tidal influence.